cncf/devstats.archive/INSTALL_AUTO_DEPLOY.md

     - `ln /etc/apache2/mods-available/rewrite.load /etc/apache2/mods-enabled/`
     - You can enable SSL, to do so You need to follow SSL instruction in [SSL](https://github.com/cncf/devstats/blob/master/SSL.md) (that requires domain name).
     - `service apache2 restart`
+    - If you don't use Apache/SSL proxy, you should add EXTERNAL=1 when deploying - this will expose grafana to outside world by binding to `0.0.0.0` instead of local only `127.0.0.1`.
 14. Automatic deploy of first database (few examples)
     - Top deploy one of CNCF projects see `projects.yaml` chose one `projectname` and specify to deploy only this project: `ONLY=projectname`.
     - Use `INIT=1` to specify that you want to initialize logs database `devstats`, you need to provide passowrd for admin `PG_PASS`, `ro_user` (`PG_PASS_RO` used by Grafana for read-only access) and `devstats_team` (`PG_PASS_TEAM` - this is just another role to allow readonly access from the bastion ssh server).